Fast radio burst: FRB 220414

+FRB 220610

+On 19 October 2023, astronomers reported that FRB 20220610A traveled for 8 billion years to reach Earth equivalent at a redshift of $z=1$ making it the oldest FRB known and also calculated to be the most energetic one with a spectral energy density of ~6.4×10^32erg/Hz and a maximum burst energy of ~2×10^42erg higher than the previous predicted maximum energy for FRBs.
+In January 2024, further detailed observations and studies were reported.

 FRB 220912

 On 15 October 2022, astronomers at CHIME/FRB reported the detection of nine bursts in three days of FRB 20220912A.
 Since later bursts observed between 15 October 2022 and 29 October 2022 by the CHIME/FRB collaboration, astronomers, afterwards, at the Allen Telescope Array (ATA), on 1 November 2022, reported eight more bursts from FRB 20220912A.
 ATA coordinates were first set to the original settings (23h09m05.49s + 48d42m25.6s) and then later to the newly updated ones (23h09m04.9s +48d42m25.4s).
 On 13 November 2022, further burst activity of FRB 20220912A was reported by the Tianlai Dish Pathfinder Array in Xinjiang, China and, on 5 December 2022, from several other observatories.
 On 13 December 2022, over a hundred bursts from FRB 220912A were reported by the Upgraded Giant Metrewave Radio Telescope (uGMRT), operated by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research in India.
 On 21 December 2022, several more bright bursts of FRB 220912A using the Westerbork-RT1 were reported.
+Four more bursts were reported on 13 July 2023 by the Medicina Radio Observatory (specifically by the Medicina Northern Cross (MNC) radio telescope) in Bologna, Italy.
+Based on four bursts, burst rate constraints of FRB 20220912A at various frequencies using the Green Bank 20-meter telescope were reported on 18 August 2023.
+Swift X-ray observations were reported on 1 September 2023.